OpenFn/docs/blog/2023-02-27-open-human.md

 On the penultimate day, I find myself overwhelmed with grief.
 Soon we depart to different corners of the world, vanish behind our screens.
-Yes, I miss my big monitor, my safe space, my family, my drinks cabinet, my wok.
-But I know that this special, sacred shared time is ending - and I will miss the company of my colleagues more than the comforts of home.
+Yes, I miss my big monitor, my safe space, my family, my drinks cabinet, my PlayStation, my wok.
+But I know that this special, sacred shared time is ending - and later I will miss the company of my colleagues more than the comforts of home.

 Somewhere during this long pandemic, between fleeing an unsafe office and thriving in isolation, I Iost something.
 I forgot something important, something